 Conversation Continuity

-Stable identity derived from system prompt hash + early messages.
-Same client session always routes to the same conversation across restarts.
+Conversation identity is derived from the system prompt and early messages, so the same client session routes to the same conversation across restarts.
+Sessions resume via durable storage; no client-side state is required.

 Redis Session Cache

-Write-through Redis cache persists conversation history and engine state across container restarts.
-Full history restored on startup, eliminating cold-start re-ingestion.
-Falls back gracefully to store-only if Redis is unavailable.
+An optional write-through Redis cache persists conversation history and engine state across restarts, removing cold-start re-ingestion.
+It falls back to store-only operation when Redis is unavailable.
+Install with the redis extra.

 proxy: